 Every person would like more of these experiences, and especially employees in their job.

-A simple, super effective way to fulfill these basic human needs is to introduce a strategy called “running team meetings”.
+A simple, very effective way to fulfil these basic human needs is to introduce a strategy called “running team meetings”.

 A team meeting is about creating a ‘team’ environment.
 It’s not a “lecture” from the boss meeting.

 The difference between a team meeting and a lecture is… every single employee in the business gets a turn to speak!

 Sit in a circle and have everyone state how they could do their job better.
 You need to start it, by first of all defining what your job is!